jlvFlores/Portfolio/README.md

 ## 👥 Authors <a name="authors"></a>

-> Mention all of the collaborators of this project.
+> Here is a mention to all who collaborated in this project.

 👤 **Author1**